 "It’s all yours.
 A piece of sacred land needing much love and attention.
 I had felt that by cleaning up this small parcel, we would be contributing to preserving the sacredness of Manataka and extending a powerful vibration of love and healing throughout Mother Earth.
 May it be so," said Linda VanBibber.

-Now that will change.
-Now we will have a site designated for ceremony on the eastern slope of the Sacred Mountain.
+We now have a site designated for ceremony on the eastern slope of the Sacred Mountain.

 Anyone driving by this property would not consider it of much value.
 After the property is cleared and cleaned, it will be a slice of sacred ground on which we can pray and conduct ancient ceremony in the way of the Grandfathers.
 At the same time, all visitors will have easy access to the sacred Manataka Mountain.